chloeip/dtimsprep/readme.md

 ### 3.4.
 Module `unit_conversion`

-Currently this module contains a single function:
+Currently, this module contains a single function:

 contains a single function reproduced here in full: